the-technat/dotfiles/README.md

 ## OS Support

 As the headline suggests we support `darwin` and headless-`linux`.
 My idea with this was that I'm primarely using `darwin`-based systems where I'd like chezmoi to manage all my engineering environment, including desktop tooling.
-On the other hand I code regularlary on a remote linux system (e.g a VM in the cloud or a devcontainer).
+On the other hand I would like to be able to code on a remote linux system (e.g a VM in the cloud or a devcontainer) in the same way I do on my Mac.
-For this purpose chezmoi must be really good at porting over the experience I'm familiar with on my Mac to that remote system without taking too much time to do so and being reliable.
+For this purpose my dotfiles must be really good at porting over the experience I'm familiar with on my Mac to that remote system without taking too much time to do so and being reliable.
 That's why I exensively test my dotfiles against many popular linux distros to ensure that whatever OS the remote system has it should work out of the box within minutes.

 ## Permissions

 Dotfiles are installed for the user that kicks off the bootstrap.
 But there are some exceptions where elevated privileges are required:
 - to change the default shell for the user
 - to install system-wide packages required by other local dev tooling
+- to install code-server systemd wide (only `linux`)

 To do so we assume that the bootstraping either has access to passwordless-sudo or is run in a terminal where the password can be entered multiple times during the boostrap (e.g a TTY is attached).

+## IDE

+I'm using VSCodium as my primary IDE alongside NeoVim for some terminal-based editing.
+For my `darin`-systems homebrew takes care of installing these IDEs and configuration is part of my dotfiles.

+For headless-`linux` there is no homebrew package for VSCodium since this is a desktop-application.
+In these cases I had great success with [code-server](https://github.com/coder/code-server) as a 1:1 replacement for VSCodium.
+It's config is also part of the dotfiles and it's installation is done by a script that is executed once in the beginning.

 ## Styling / Terminal experience

-To have a more or less consistent terminal experience and to be productive I use tmux in combination with neovim to do most stuff.
+To have a more or less consistent terminal experience and to be productive I use tmux in combination with NeoVim to do most stuff.
 This will always be the same no mather the OS.
 There are some things however tmux can't control and that are dependant on the terminal emulator used: